On belief propagation guided decimation for random k-SAT: Abstract

 \section{Abstract}

 Let $\PHI$ be a uniformly distributed random $k$-SAT formula with $n$ variables and $m$ clauses.
-Non-construc\-tive arguments show that $\PHI$ is satisfiable for clause/variable ratios $m/n\leq r_k\sim2^k\ln2$ with high probability.
-Yet no efficient algorithm is know to find a satisfying assignment for densities as low as $m/n\sim r_k\cdot\ln(k)/k$ with a non-vanishing probability.
-In fact, the density $m/n\sim r_k\cdot \ln(k)/k$ seems to form a barrier for a broad class of local search algorithms.
-One of the very few algorithms that plausibly seemed capable of breaking this barrier is a message passing algorithm called {\em belief propagation guided decimation}.
-It was put forward on the basis of deep but non-rigorous statistical mechanics considerations.
-Experiments conducted for $k=3,4,5$ suggested that the algorithm might succeed for densities very close to $r_k$.
-Furnishing the first rigorous analysis of BP decimation, the present paper shows that the algorithm \emph{fails} to find a satisfying assignment already for $m/n\geq\rho\cdot r_k/k$, for a constant $\rho>0$ independent of $k$.
+Non-construc\-tive arguments show that $\PHI$ is satisfiable for clause/variable ratios $m/n\leq\rk\sim2^k\ln2$ with high probability.
+Yet no efficient algorithm is know to find a satisfying assignment beyond $m/n\sim 2^k\ln(k)/k$ with a non-vanishing probability.
+On the basis of deep but non-rigorous statistical mechanics ideas, a message passing algorithm called {\em\BPGD} has been put forward (M\'ezard, Parisi, Zecchina: Science 2002; Braunstein, M\'ezard, Zecchina: Random Struc.\ Alg.~2005).
+Experiments suggested that the algorithm might succeed for densities very close to $\rk$ for $k=3,4,5$ (Kroc, Sabharwal, Selman: SAC 2009).
+Furnishing the first rigorous analysis of this algorithm on a non-trivial input distribution, in the present paper we show that \BPGD\ fails to solve random $k$-SAT formulas already for $m/n=O(2^k/k)$, almost a factor of $k$ below the satisfiability threshold $\rk$.
+Indeed, the proof refutes a key hypothesis on which \BPGD\ hinges for such $m/n$.